ChicagoDSA/haymarket/README.md

 # Website info
 title:
-  en: Haymarket theme
+  en: Your Website Title
 description:
-  en: A GitHub Pages theme to easily launch Chicago DSA websites.
+  en: Describe your website for search engines.
 chapter-name:
   en: Your DSA Chapter